According to the National Institutes of Health, about one in three women and men in the United States experiences neck pain at least once a year.

 - Platelet-rich plasma (PRP): injectable serum with a high concentration of platelets, which contain growth-factors that repair tissues

-- Stem cell therapy: your own stem cells injected into damaged tissue and bone to stimulate a healing response and regrowth
+- Cellular Therapy: your own cells injected into damaged tissue and bone to stimulate a healing response and regrowth

 Dr. Silva uses ultrasound and x-ray guidance when administering injectable therapies to ensure that the healing agents are delivered precisely to the area of injury.

 Get relief from your neck pain today by calling us at 425-326-1665 or using the the “Book Appointment” button.

 Neck Pain (Cervicalgia)

 Cervical Spinal Stenosis

 Cervicothoracic Interspinous Bursitis